About Four Roots Ranch

 Alpacas and llamas are at the heart of our sanctuary.
 Over time, as our camelid herd grew, we began focusing our intake around them.
 They make up the largest part of our family, and caring for them is the work we know most deeply.

-And while alpacas and llamas are our primary focus, the goats, sheep, pigs, chickens, ducks, turkeys, barn cats, and others who found their way here along the way are also an integral part of our Four Roots family.
+While alpacas and llamas are our primary focus, the goats, sheep, pigs, chickens, ducks, turkeys, barn cats, and others who found their way here are just as much a part of Four Roots as anyone else.

 What Daily Life Actually Looks Like

+There is something really good about a life built around animals.
+There is also a lot of poop.
 A lot of sanctuary life happens in the unglamorous, everyday moments.
-Morning feedings, hauling water, cleaning stalls, scooping poop, giving medications, watching how everyone moves, eats, and interacts, and learning each animal well enough to notice when something feels off.
+Morning and evening wellness checks, feedings, cleaning stalls, scooping poop, giving medications, watching how everyone moves, eats, and interacts, and learning each animal well enough to notice when something feels off.

 Stay Connected